OPMDG/opm-doc/probes/check_pgactivity.rst

  largest (bloat size) value.

  This service supports both \ ``--dbexclude``\  and \ ``--dbinclude``\  parameters.
+ The 'postgres' database and templates are always excluded.

  This service supports a \ ``--exclude REGEX``\  parameter to exclude relations matching the given regular expression.
 The regular expression applies to "database.schema_name.relation_name".
-This allows you to filter either on a relation name for all schemas and databases, filter on a qualified named relation (schema + relation) for all databases or filter on a qualified named relation in only one database.
+This enables you to filter either on a relation name for all schemas and databases, on a qualified named relation (schema + relation) for all databases or on a qualified named relation in only one database.

  You can use multiple \ ``--exclude REGEX``\  parameters.

- \ **Warning**\ : With a non-superuser role, this service can only check the tables the given role is granted to read!
+ \ **Warning**\ : With a non-superuser role, this service can only check the tables that the given role is granted to read!

  Perfdata will return the number of tables matching the warning and critical thresholds, per database.

- A list of the bloated tables detail will be returned after the perfdata.
+ A list of the bloated tables will be returned after the perfdata.
 This list contains the fully qualified bloated table name, the estimated bloat size, the table size and the bloat percentage.

+ Required privileges: superuser (<10) able to log in all databases, or at least those in \ ``--dbinclude``\ ; superuser (<10);
- This service will work with PostgreSQL 10+ without superuser privileges if you grant SELECT on table pg_statistic to the pg_monitor role, in each database of the cluster : \ ``GRANT SELECT ON pg_statistic TO pg_monitor;``\
+ on PostgreSQL 10+, a user with the role pg_monitor suffices, provided that you grant SELECT on the system table pg_statistic to the pg_monitor role, in each database of the cluster:
+ \ ``GRANT SELECT ON pg_statistic TO pg_monitor;``\